pyapp-kit/in-n-out/docs/getting_started.md

 by a processor will be ignored.

-If an unhandled exception is raised while executing a processor, it will be caught and a warning will be emitted, by default.
+If an unhandled exception is raised while executing a processor, it will be caught and a warning will be emitted.
 If you would prefer to handle raised exceptions yourself, you can pass `raise_exception=True` to [`Store.inject_processors`][in_n_out.Store.inject_processors].